 In tennis, there are many statistics that track how well a player is performing.
-A lot of these stats are not seen in any other sport besides tennis which can make them hard to understand for people just learning the game.
-Learn more about them and what they mean here!
+A lot of these stats are not seen in any other sport besides tennis which can make them hard to understand for people just learning the game.!

 List of Tennis Statistics